Find Grad Schools

 Education Levels of Population Studies Majors

-During the 2020-2021 academic year, 51 students earned their master's degree in population studies.
+During the most recent year for which data is available, 37 people earned their master's degree in population studies.
 This earns it the #262 spot on the list of the most popular master's degree programs in the nation.

 The following table shows the number of diplomas awarded in population studies at each degree level.